 What would you like the business to do to resolve your complaint?
 (This is from the site of Maryland's Attorney General...)
 I would like the exchange of the returned box spring to be honored, and I would like Sears to treat their customers better.
 Ordering the bed in the first place and trying to get their advertised package was difficult; now trying to return/exchange the box spring has been a nightmare.
 I grew up with Sears, and like their products and many of their sales staff, but think their customer service is so bad I will never return.

-Review about: Sears Sales Representative.
+Product or Service Mentioned: Sears Sales Representative.

 Monetary Loss: $747.